JSuder-xx/JSuder-xx.github.io/_posts/2019-01-06-media-purveyor.md

 Ultimately, the value proposition consisted of portability, support for decentralized peer-to-peer sharing, and search by cross-cutting concerns (rather than organization by hierarchy).

 I added features which competitors had (feature envy) rather than concentrating on this unique set of value propositions.
-I squandered my competitive advantage by burying the unique value underneath a mountain of superfluous features that were probably better implemented by my competitors.
+In so doing, I squandered my competitive advantage by burying the unique value underneath a mountain of superfluous features that were probably better implemented by my competitors.
 I frequently see Product Owners struggle with this.
-It takes a certain boldness to believe enough in your product vision that you can step away and say "No, I won't do that.".
-This lack of courage
+It takes a certain boldness to believe enough in your product vision to have the courage to say "No, I won't do that.".
+My personal lack of conviction
 * diluted the marketing message
 * severely delayed time to market
 * ruined the user interface
-* increased ongoing engineering and support costs (code is a liability; everything you build must be supported).
+* increased ongoing engineering and support costs (code is a liability; everything you build must be supported)
+* and the everything-including-the-kitchen-sink feature set was probably partially responsible for that terrible name "Media Purveyor" (and so we come full circle).

+It was a hard won lesson but I think a lesson everyone who develops products of any kind must deeply understand.

 # Lessons Learned